Province of Valladolid: History

-Map of the territory of the Vaccaei, the first people with stable presence on the sector of the middle valley of the Douro River documented in historical times.
+Map of the territory of the Vaccaei, the first people with stable presence in the middle valley of the Douro River documented in historical times.

 Execution of the captains of the comuneros in Villalar in 1521, during the Revolt of the Comuneros.

-Juan Ponce de León (Santervás de Campos).
-He was one of the first Europeans to arrive to the current United States since he led the first European expedition to Florida, which he named.
+Juan Ponce de León (of Santervás de Campos), one of the first Europeans to arrive in the current United States.
+He led the first European expedition to Florida.

 Province of Valladolid in 1590 (Crown of Castile).

-The province of Valladolid was established as such by the Royal Decree of 29 September 1833 driven by the minister Javier de Burgos, being attached to the historic region of Old Castile.
+The province of Valladolid was established by the Royal Decree of 29 September 1833, promoted by Minister Javier de Burgos; it was attached to the historic region of Old Castile.

-The first stable population that settled in the present province were the pre-Roman Vaccaei people (Spanish name: vacceos, the area that they inhabited is called "Región Vaccea") who belonged to a very advanced culture when the rest of the Celtic peoples arrived in the peninsula from the north of Europe (there is evidence that indicates that they also occupied territories corresponding to other provinces).
-By then, it was already defined for the chronicles as a region "free and discovered" and "an open country, wheat fields, deforested land" and the vacceos were involved in livestock farming and especially agriculture (cereals).
+The first stable population to settle in the present province were the pre-Roman Vaccaei people (Spanish: vacceos; the area they inhabited is called the "Vaccea Region").
+They belonged to a very advanced culture when the other Celtic peoples arrived in the peninsula from northern Europe (there is evidence that they also occupied territories corresponding to other provinces).
+Chronicles defined the region as "free and open" and "an open country, fields of wheat, deforested land"; the Vacceos engaged in livestock farming and especially agriculture (cereals).

-In the year 178 BC, the Romans conquered the territory.
-The lands that make up the current province came under their occupation, up to the barbarian invasions of the early fifth century AD when the province came under the control of the new Visigothic Kingdom.
+In 178 BC, the Romans conquered the territory.
+The lands that make up the current province came under their occupation until the barbarian invasions of the early fifth century AD, when the province came under the control of the Visigothic Kingdom.